jbrundle/earthquake-forecasts/README.txt

     earthquakes, a Poisson distribution with the same mean as the statistics, and a thermometer representation of the current value of EPS.

-9.  histogram_eps_region_circle.py:  is a method to plot the cumulative distribution function for regional earthquake cycles and the Earthquake Potential Score within a circular region, the histogram (bins) of small     earthquakes between large earthquakes, a Poisson distribution with the same mean as the statistics, and a thermometer representation of the current value of EPS within the circular region.
+9.  histogram_eps_region_polygon.py:  is a method to plot the cumulative distribution function for regional earthquake cycles and the Earthquake Potential Score within a polygonal region, the histogram (bins) of small earthquakes between large earthquakes, a Poisson distribution with the same mean as the statistics, and a thermometer representation of the current value of EPS within the circular region.